 Energy > Energy Efficiency, Materials and Resources - All Topics

-- Developing of new technologies for safeguarding the long-term supply of critical raw materials from domestic and global sources
+- Developing new technologies for safeguarding the long-term supply of mineral and metalliferous raw materials from domestic and global sources

 - Contribution to global environmental protection through material and energy efficieny

-- Establishing long-term economic networks with resource-driven countries
+- Establishing long-term economic relations with resource-based countries

 Involved HZDR institutes